Joshfairhead/Obsidian/Omnicient/Monad Forrest/Courses/H3Uni/Cosmic Ecology/From Terrestrial to Cosmic Ecology.md

 		- heuristic.
 - Can all be framed as ignorance or wisdom.
 Avidya -> Vidya
 - Big bang does not necessarily explain everything.
 If its a deterministic big bang, it reflects hopelessness
-- Only the brain has evolved intelligance = blindness (e.g. electromagnetic spectrum and the range of vibrations in the universa)
+- Only the brain has evolved intelligance = blindness (e.g. electromagnetic spectrum and the range of vibrations in the universe)
+- The stuff of the universe is blind and unintelligent = Exploitation
+-